-How does EXCEL calculate DURATION for settlement dates between coupon dates?
-This was a question posed by one of our readers recently.
-We have already examined the calculation of Excel Duration and Price functions when settlement dates equal coupon payments dates in our earlier posts:
+How does the EXCEL DURATION calculation work?
+How do we calculate it for settlement dates between coupon dates?
+This is a common question that our readers pose.
+We have already examined the calculation of Excel Duration and Price functions when the settlement date equals a coupon payment date in our earlier posts:

-We had demonstrated how the duration is calculated from first principles and how the results tallied with numbers generated using EXCEL DURATION (for Macaulay Duration), PRICE & MDURATION (for Modified Duration) functions.
+In these posts, we demonstrate how to calculate duration from first principles and how the results tally with numbers generated using EXCEL DURATION (for Macaulay Duration), PRICE & MDURATION (for Modified Duration) functions.

 Recall the formula for Macaulay Duration: